-248.-(1) If the designated medical practitioner certifies that the accused is capable of making his or her defence, the court must, unless satisfied to the contrary, proceed with the inquiry or trial or other proceeding.
+248.-(1) If the designated medical practitioner certifies that the accused is capable of making his or her defence, the court must, unless satisfied to the contrary, find accordingly.

-(2) If the designated medical practitioner certifies that the accused is, by reason of unsoundness of mind or any physical or mental condition, incapable of making his or her defence, the court must, unless satisfied to the contrary, find accordingly, and thereupon the inquiry or trial or other proceeding must be stayed but if the court is satisfied that the accused is capable of making his or her defence, the court must proceed with the inquiry or trial or other proceeding, as the case may be.
+(2) If the designated medical practitioner certifies that the accused is, by reason of unsoundness of mind or any physical or mental condition, incapable of making his or her defence, the court must, unless satisfied to the contrary, find accordingly.